-In summary, we have surveyed a large number of complex traits with significant couple correlation in the UK Biobank and explored to which extent the observed couple similarity is due to couple convergence or confounding (i.e. assortment for correlated phenotypes).
-We have also demonstrated that cross-trait assortment can largely be explained by single-trait assortments between either trait and substantial causal effects between these traits.
-Our findings provide new insights into possible mechanisms underlying observed assortative mating patterns at an unprecedented scale and resolution.
+In summary, we have surveyed a large number of complex traits with significant couple correlation in the UK Biobank and explored to which extent the observed couple similarity is due to couple convergence or confounding.
+We demonstrated that cross-trait assortment can largely be explained by single-trait assortments between either trait and substantial causal effects between these traits.
+Our findings provide insights into possible mechanisms underlying observed AM patterns at an unprecedented scale and resolution.